evaera/Aurora/README.md

 Aura properties are all loaded from the Aura definition, overshadowed by any Props specific to this Aura.

+#### `Aura.Name: string`
+If this Aura has a custom name, then this is the custom name.
+Otherwise, it's the same as `Id`.

 #### `Aura.Id: string`
-The name of this Aura.
+The name of this Aura from its definition.

 #### `Aura.Display: dictionary`
 A dictionary where you could include display-related properties such as: